 With that said, we believe the single best way to learn business German is through our online language school.
 At Lingoda, our lessons focus on written and verbal communication and our teachers will provide you with all the knowledge you will need to succeed in the workplace if you are interested in learning German for work purposes..

-To help you get started, we have compiled the following business German vocabulary list, so you can quickly learn some useful words and phrases.
+To help you get started, we have compiled the following business German vocabulary list and business German phrases, so you can quickly learn some useful words and phrases.
 For the sake of convenience, we have divided the vocabulary into categories, based on when they are likely to be used within an office.

 - der Geschäftsmann – the businessman